 All units come standard with rugged industrial M12 connectors to provide superior durability.
 For applications requiring an IP64 rating (protection from dust and splashing water), you can opt for an SMD17E2 Networked Series unit with a shaft seal.

-AMCI's SMD17E2 Networked Series is available with an optional incremental or absolute encoder for move verification and closed-loop feedback.
+AMCI's SMD17E2 Networked Series is available with an incremental or absolute encoder for move verification and closed-loop feedback.

 E2 Technology by AMCI is an innovative new multi-protocol approach to Ethernet distributed I/O. Supported protocols include EtherNet/IP™, Modbus-TCP, and PROFINET.